Which Wildflower Seed Should I Buy?

 What Kind of Wildflower Seed Mix Should I Buy?

-Direct Harvest Mixes: These are seeds harvested from existing donor meadows.
-They're a combination of grasses and perennial wildflowers.
-Experienced harvesters will take more than one sweep across a meadow during a season, usually using a brush harvester.
-Meadows aren't harvested every year, and the process is fully sustainable.
-The mixes are cleaned up before sale.
-They are often only available in limited quantities or sometimes only to order.
-These are my favourite mixes; they usually have a high ratio of wildflowers to grasses at a sensible price, offer a massive diversity of species, and have precise provenance.
+These are my favourite mixes; they usually have a high ratio of wildflowers to grasses at a good price, offer a massive diversity of species, and have precise provenance.
+Perhaps counter-intuitively they are less prone to contamination than constructed mixes, in my experience.
 If you can find a mix harvested in your area which will also do well on your site, bingo.
-There's a case for buying a mix like this even if it is harvested a way away from you.
-Be wary of certain species, however!
-You don't really want a significant rye grass element, for example, or high levels of aggressive grasses like cocksfoot and timothy.
-Some donor sites will have organic certification.
-All of them will have had either no pesticides at all used on them or very limited, targeted application of herbicide.
+There's a strong case for buying a mix like this even if it is harvested a way away from you.
+Some donor sites will have organic certification, but all of them will have had either no pesticides at all used on them or very limited, targeted application of herbicide.

 Generic Seed Mixes: These are mixes which have been artificially combined - put together species by species.
 You know exactly what you're getting, and they can be constructed to give you the right species for your soil type or site.
 You will find a range of these too on our website, which for larger projects can be produced to design.
 They're really intended as a starting point; they have a relatively limited number of wildflower species included which occur naturally across the UK (at least from reputable suppliers!).
 This means you miss out on anything slightly unusual or particularly local.
-Generic mixes can be made up of wildflowers only or a meadow mix, which includes grasses.
-The grass element should usually consist of certified meadow grasses, although sometimes you might find a supplier who can use grass seed sourced from the wild.
-Usually the meadow mixes are supplied at a ratio of 80% grasses to 20% wildflowers.
+Because the wildflower element of these mixes is produced as a crop - i.e. cultivated - you do get much less genetic variation.

-Don't be tempted by cheaper mixes produced for agri-environmental schemes which only have 10% wildflowers; 10% is too low for most people.
 You might also find that the "wildflowers" in these mixes are in fact cultivars.
 Does this matter?
 You bet.
 "Wild red clover" is going to give pollinators better forage than "red clover".
-Birdsfoot trefoil lasts much longer than its much bigger cultivars.Suppliers may use herbicide in the preparation of seedbeds to produce this seed.
+Birdsfoot trefoil lasts much longer than its much bigger cultivars.
+Arguably these more vigorous plants are going to be more likely to establish, but they will be less helpful and to my eye less attractive.
+Suppliers may use herbicide in the preparation of seedbeds to produce this seed.

 Where Is This Seed From?

 If you are buying meadow seed do please check it has been produced in the UK from UK stock.
 Knowing about where it's from is a good way of guaranteeing how it has been produced - you might want to know about pesticide use or year of harvest, for example.
 There are other good ecological reasons for wanting UK seeds too, ideally the more local the better.
 Seed mixes harvested from the wild in the UK bought in bulk should have pink labels attached; otherwise they will be green.
 This isn't very helpful; a mix of UK origin and provenance wildflower seed and certified grasses would have a green label, for example.
-The kind of small packets you might buy in a garden centre tell you nothing about the seeds' provenance.
+The kind of small packets you might buy in a garden centre tell you nothing about the seeds' provenance at all.

 Do I Need Wildflower Seed At All?

-To seed a wildflower area you need to clear the grasses and weeds from the area of your lawn / paddock / field before you start.
+To seed a wildflower meadow area you need to clear the grasses and weeds from the area of your lawn / paddock / field before you start.
 Just a thought - do you really want to do this?
 If your lawn is anything like ours you've potentially got a mini-meadow in your garden already.
 I let areas of it get a bit higher in the summer to allow the daisies, self-heal, clovers, dandelions, black medick and ground ivy (etc!) to flower.

 If you have a field or paddock the chances are it has aggressive modern grasses in it.
 If you're very lucky and it doesn't, you might be able just to add Yellow Rattle in the autumn.
 Sit back and see what comes up when it takes effect the following year, when the grasses get knocked back.
 You might not need any more seed at all.